Timepiece, small numbered release: (41mm).

 Don’t miss the launch:

-Join our Priority List (above) for early access to our small numbered releases, exclusive creator insights, and behind-the-scenes glimpses of our artistic process before they’re shared anywhere else.
+Join our Priority List (click the blue button above) for early access to our small numbered releases, exclusive creator insights, and behind-the-scenes glimpses of our artistic process before they’re shared anywhere else.

 Images: The watch will be slightly different from the initial virtual renders shown above which are designed to give an approximate idea of the general visual concept of the watch.
 Some of the details of the fractal will have to be slightly thicker in order to 3D print effectively and to not be too delicate in use.
-Any parts that protrude will be polished, as shown above, while the inner areas will have a grainy texture (not illustrated), showing its authentic nature as a 3D printed form made using the lost-wax casting process.
+Any parts that protrude will be polished, while the non-protruding areas will have a grainy texture (not illustrated), partially polished, retaining the beauty of its authentic nature as a 3D printed form hand-cast in metal.
 Real photos coming soon.

-Small, numbered release: This watch, at the 40mm size, will be the watch we launch with, as a small numbered release, which we expect to sell out rapidly.
+Small, numbered release: Each watch has the release number on the back (eg. 1/12).
+This watch, at the 41mm size, will be the watch we launch with, as a small numbered release, which we expect to sell out rapidly.
 So make sure you don’t miss the launch . . . subscribe here for launch notification.
-The size of the release will be announced 14 days before the launch, and will be of 100 pieces or less, depending on estimated demand.
-We plan a later separate release for this watch at the smaller size of approximately 30mm which will be the only other available version of this watch.
+The size of the release will be announced 14 days before the launch, and will be a small release, depending on estimated demand.
+We may later create a separate release for this watch at the smaller size of approximately 30 mm which will be the only other available version of this watch ever made.

-Time Display: All UnconstrainedTime watches are touch watches, which means that they display the time when the button is pressed, showing the time to the nearest minute.
+Time Display: All UnconstrainedTime watches are touch watches, which means that they display the time when the button is pressed, showing the time to the nearest minute in a simple, intuitive way.
 Details of how our watches display and set the time.

 Authenticity and Provenance: Each numbered Fractal Emergence watch is permanently protected by unique blockchain product authentication, with a secure certificate of ownership, facilitating easy verification of authenticity, provenance, and ownership history, as used for watches like the “Genesis” by H. Moser and Cie, and the Bulgari Octo Finissimo Ultra, as well as by brands such as Louis Vuitton who in collaboration with Prada Group and Cartier, launched a similar blockchain ownership certificate system: (Aura Blockchain Consortium).

-Size: This small numbered release of Fractal Emergence will have a case diameter of 40mm maximum.
-Since each watch is individually hand cast and hand polished, the case diameter might sometimes be fractionally different from that.
+Size: This small numbered release of Fractal Emergence will have a case diameter of 41mm.
+Since each watch is individually hand cast and hand polished, the case diameter will vary slightly.
 The thickness of this watch, at the maximum point including the fractal, is 14mm, with the majority of the case being 9mm thick.

 We expect to create only one other small numbered release of Fractal Emergence, with a case diameter of 30mm, so make sure you don’t miss this launch . . . subscribe here for launch notifications.

-Strap/band: The strap/band is made of high quality leather.
-The lug width is 22mm, with standard 22mm spring-bars holding the strap/band in place.
-The strap is high-quality leather with a deliberately plain aesthetic, so that most of the focus is on the fractal.
+The lug width is 20mm, with 20mm spring-bars holding the strap/band in place.
+The strap is high-quality leather with a deliberately unobtrusive aesthetic, so that most of the focus is on the fractal.

 Materials and construction:

 Entirely custom-made.
-Each part of a Fractal Emergence watch was specifically designed and made for UnconstrainedTime only.
+All parts of a Fractal Emergence watch, other than screws, O-ring, gaskets and spring, were specifically designed and made for UnconstrainedTime only.

 Internal parts of our watches are 3D printed to ensure the indefinite availability of spare parts.

 The time-display functionality is implemented using a single custom-designed flex/rigid printed-circuit-board, for maximum reliability.
-It utilizes quartz time-keeping and the components are assembled onto the board in the UK.
-A water-resistant coating is applied to rigid areas of the printed-circuit-board other than the battery-contacts which are gold-plated stainless steel.
+It utilizes quartz time-keeping and the electronic components are assembled onto the board in the UK, after which each one is tested by hand.
+A moisture and dust-resistant coating is applied to rigid areas of the printed-circuit-board other than the battery-contacts which are gold-plated stainless steel.

-The parts which need to be electrically non-conductive, including the battery-cover, are 3D printed from PC-ABS.
-(All quartz watches necessarily uses a non electrically-conductive battery-insulator.)
+The parts which need to be electrically non-conductive, including the battery-cover, are 3D printed in PC-ABS.
+(All quartz watches necessarily use a electrically non-conductive battery-insulation layer).

-The parts which need to be transparent and polished (for optimum optical transparency), resistant to shocks, are complex in shape with thin sections, are 3D printed from clear resin.
+The parts which need to be transparent and polished (for optimum optical transparency), resistant to shocks, and are complex in shape with thin sections, are 3D printed in clear resin and vapour-polished.

 Other internal parts are 3D printed from 316L stainless steel.